groue/GRMustache/Guides/introduction.md

 ### Lambda sections

-Mustache "lambda sections" allow you to inject your code and process a portion of a template.
+Mustache "lambda sections" allow you to let your own application code process and render a portion of a template.

 A very simple example could be writing a lambda section that wraps its content: